 “The new open-style has certainly helped promote our sport, not only to potential sponsors and vendors but also to the entire volleyball community who now not only get to see their own age, gender and division play but are also exposed to the play of others,” said Nederveen.
 “It gives athletes and coaches a greater appreciation of how much volleyball has grown over the past few years.”

-While the future may be unknown, we know one thing; given the success and positive feedback, the OVA will not only continue to provide opportunities for clubs, coaches and athletes to highlight their skills at a showcase Ontario Championships, but we will challenge ourselves to make it bigger and better each year.
+Given the success and positive feedback after each Ontario Championships, the OVA will not only continue to provide opportunities for clubs, coaches and athletes to highlight their skills at a showcase Ontario Championships, but we will challenge ourselves to make it bigger and better each year.